rishu685/AI-agent-chat-app/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the MIT License.

-## 🆘 Support
+## Support

 For support and questions:
 - Check the [GetStream.io Documentation](https://getstream.io/chat/docs/)
 - Review [OpenAI API Documentation](https://platform.openai.com/docs)
 - Create an issue in this repository

 ---

-Built with ❤️ using GetStream.io, OpenAI, and modern web technologies.
+Built with GetStream.io, OpenAI, and modern web technologies.